 14 Children’s Books About Alexander Hamilton

 This picture book was the first about Hamilton that we read, and was probably our favorite.
-An easy-to-understand retelling about the two men’s lives, combined with gorgeous illustrations.
+An easy-to-understand retelling of the two men’s lives, combined with gorgeous illustrations.
 This would be a great read-aloud for kids in Kindergarten and older.

 Who Was Alexander Hamilton? by Pam Pollack and Meg Belviso

 Another great book from the Who Was? series!
 This book is an interesting and kid-friendly look at Hamilton’s life, military service, political career, and untimely death.
 An excellent read for kids in grades 3 and up.

 Alexander Hamilton: From Orphan to Founding Father by Monica Kulling

 This level 3 early reader focuses on Hamilton’s rise from a young orphan in the Caribbean to one of the most influential politicians of his time.
 This book draws on key elements from the musical and is an engaging read for younger kids.
 It also works as a read-aloud.

 National Geographic Kids Readers: Alexander Hamilton by Libby Romero

 Another level 3 early reader, this book dives into Hamilton’s early life and influence on the founding of the United States, with lots of photographs, artwork, and colorful maps.

 Alex and Eliza: A Love Story by Melissa de la Cruz